 I look at artists as creators and inventors and always draw inspiration from them.
 There are many lessons that innovators can learn from artists and it is no wonder that scientists find inspiration in art.
 Last March I visited Fundacion Juan Miro in Barcelona.
-During my visit at the Museum I saw the Mercury Fountain by Alexander Calder, a sculptor and one of Miro’s friends.
+During my visit to the Museum, I saw the Mercury Fountain by Alexander Calder, a sculptor and one of Miro’s friends.
 I was fascinated by the sculpture I saw.

 I stood there for a long time watching the movement of the liquid on the surface and was hypnotized by its elegance and beauty.
 It made me curious about Calder and I wanted to learn more.
 Coincidence or not, a retrospective of Calder opened at the Tate Modern in London two weeks ago and I was fortunate to visit the “Alexander Calder – Performing Sculptures” exhibition (see below a short guided video introduction by The Art Channel)